MDL definitions

 W(450.0)

-Defines the width of an air duct component or a width in an air duct type connection face.
-This definition accepts decimal fractions.
+Defines the width of an air duct component or the width in an air duct type connection face.
+Decimal fractions are allowed.

 W2(200.0)

-Defines the second width of a transition type air duct component.
-This definition accepts decimal fractions.
+Defines the second width of a transition-type air duct component.
+Decimal fractions are allowed.